jcassidyav/nsappwithwatch/README.md

-A NS app with an associated watchos app.
+## A NativeScript app with an associated watchos app.

 The app demonstrates communication from the phone app to the watch.